QwenLM/Qwen/README.md

 | Qwen-14B  |   23.09.25   |     8K     |             ❎             |          3.0T          |                     18.7GB                      |                       13.0GB                       |     ✅      |
 | Qwen-72B  |   23.11.30   |    32K     |             ✅             |          3.0T          |                     61.4GB                      |                       48.9GB                       |     ✅      |

-In this repo, you can figure out:
+In this repo, you will find:

-* Quickstart with Qwen, and enjoy the simple inference.
+* Quickstart inference code for running Qwen models.
 * Details about the quantization models, including GPTQ and KV cache quantization.
 * Statistics of inference performance, including speed and memory.
 * Tutorials on finetuning, including full-parameter tuning, LoRA, and Q-LoRA.